Sheffield city centre: Buses

-Sheffield city centre is home to Sheffield Interchange.
-In recent years, it has lost importance as the South Yorkshire Passenger Transport Executive have constructed several ‘mini-interchanges’ around the city centre, to accommodate shopping and other activities for areas which are served poorly by Sheffield Interchange.
-However, many services depart from/arrive here and it is within a short walking distance of Sheffield station.
 The FreeBee, a zero fare city centre bus service, was scrapped in 2014.

 Road

 The city centre is encircled by the Inner Ring Road, which connects to the Sheffield Parkway at Park Square and on to the M1 motorway.
 This has been enlarged several times, with the most recent extension opening in 2007.

 In a bid to improve the city centre's environment, several major thoroughfares which were once open to the public have been pedestrianised in recent decades; as a consequence, there are fewer options for car drivers in the city centre.